Guide to U.S. Registration Requirements for Canadian Snowbirds Spending 30 Days or More in the U.S.

 On January 20, 2025, U.S. President Donald Trump issued executive order “Protecting the American People Against Invasion” that requires the Department of Homeland Security to ensure all “aliens” visiting the United States for 30 days or longer register with the U.S. government, as required under the section 262 of the Immigration and Nationality Act (INA) (8 U.S.C.
 1302).

-Shortly thereafter, U.S. Citizenship and Immigration Services (USCIS) announced new alien registration requirements that will come into effect on April 11, 2025.
+Shortly thereafter, U.S. Citizenship and Immigration Services (USCIS) announced new alien registration requirements that came into effect on April 11, 2025.

 Who needs to register?